-Who Knew This Common Spice Could Effect Obesity, Glucose, and Insulin Resistance?Angela Banker
+Who Knew This Common Spice Could Affect Obesity, Glucose, and Insulin Resistance?The Alzheimer's Site

 A 2015 study shows promise for the effects of ginger on obesity, blood glucose, and insulin resistance.
 Although the subjects were rats, this study supports earlier research indicating that ginger might be a helpful tool in the fight against diabetes.